 Best Choice: Fitness Master Jump Rope (pictured above)

 The Fitness Master isn’t anything fancy; just your regular, functional jump rope.
 It’s a great value for your dollar, and my favorite part is that it’s adjustable!
-Finally a solution to the annoyance of a jump rope that’s too short or too long.
-Hated that when I was younger.
+Finally a solution to the annoyance of a jump rope that’s too short or too long- hated that when I was younger.
+In any case, check out our full Best Jump Rope article for more great choices.

 One of the more obvious pieces of home exercise equipment is the treadmill.
 These days, treadmills are more high-tech and feature-packed than ever before, but the same original principal remains: they provide a great way to get a walk or run inside the comfort of your own home.
 The reason I like treadmills so much is that they let you change the angle you want to run at.
 I live in a relatively flat area so I don’t have any good hills or inclines to walk/run up, so my treadmill gives me exactly that.